EricWayneWhite/terraform/lambda_demo/README.md

 Lambda Demo Labs
 ================
-This is a representation of the [A Cloud Guru](https://acloud.guru/) AWS Lambda course created in Terraform.
+This is a project based on the [A Cloud Guru](https://acloud.guru/) AWS Lambda course where I have recreated all of the items using Terraform.
 Running the Terraform will create all the resources for all three labs.
 Read the descriptions below for details on each lab.

 Lab1